 Since 2011, it has been illegal in Nevada to text, access the internet, and make calls on handheld devices while driving.
 Violation of these laws may result in a fine of $50 for the first offense.
 Fines may be doubled in work zones.
 There are exceptions to these laws such as the need to report an emergency.

 Across the United States, drunk driving is a serious offense and carries harsh penalties.
-If you are in an accident due to a drunk driver, you must speak to an auto accident attorney in Las Vegas immediately.
+If you are in an accident due to a drunk driver, you must speak to a drunk driving accident attorney in Las Vegas immediately.

 The illegal blood alcohol concentration (BAC) limit in Nevada is: